hari-kiran-202089/OOPs_Lab_BT_CS_405/README.md

 - Program to make the use of inline function
 - Write a function power() which raise a number m to a number n.
 The function takes double value of m and integer value of n and returns the result.
 Use a default value of n is 2 to make the function to calculatesquares when this argument when n is omitted.
 - Write a class ACCOUNT that represents your bank account and then use it.
 The class should allow you to i) Deposit money, ii) Withdraw money iii) Calculate interest and send you a message if have insufficient balance
+- Write a STRING class that can be used to store string, add strings, equate strings, output strings